RWS/studio-api-docs/apiconcepts/gettingstarted/setting_up_a_developer_machine.md

 * We recommend a recent mid-range server with an Intel Xeon CPU and 4 GB of RAM.
 * The database server should have SCSI hard disks with 100 GB or more storage space in a RAID architecture.
 * To administer TM Server, or to provide web services from the SDL Server, you need Microsoft IIS.

+> [!NOTE]
+> This content may be out-of-date.
+To check the latest information on this topic, inspect the libraries using the Visual Studio Object Browser.